At 21-years-old Sveindís Jane Jónsdóttir is the great hope of Icelandic football and is ready to take Euro 2022 by storm.

 Jónsdóttir’s goalscoring exploits very almost never happened.
 Before she would go on to become Keflavík’s main goal threat she excelled as a goalkeeper.
 Her uncle, Thorsteinn Bjarnason was a goalkeeper for the club’s men’s team and played 28 times for the Icelandic national team.

-In later years he would even allow his talented attacker to play between the sticks for the U19 team when they needed a goalkeeper.
+In later years Jónsson would even allow his talented attacker to redon the gloves when the U19 team needed someone to fill the void between the sticks.

 She travelled to Sweden alongside fellow Icelandic internationals Guðný Árnadóttir and Alexandra Jóhannsdóttir and spent a week training with the club’s senior team.